Update, February 4th 2026: TypingDNA SMS+ just released publicly. Check it out!

 - Implement risk-mittigation solutions to detect and prevent interception, SIM swap, device theft, number porting attacks, and abnormal user behavior.

 Provided that you comply with the above checklist, you can continue using SMS OTP while reducing your exposure.
 This is where TypingDNA’s SMS+ comes in.
-It adds a transparent typing check so the OTP is revealed only to a verified user, directly addressing the risks in point 3 by mitigating SIM swap, device theft, number porting, and interception or MITM attacks.
+It adds a transparent typing check so the OTP is revealed only to a verified user, directly addressing the risks in point 3 by mitigating all aspects: SIM swap, device theft, number porting, interception, MITM attacks – all through detecting abnormal user behavior and restricting access to the OTP.

 Why NIST took this step